SimonScholz/simonscholz.github.io/content/tutorials/fulfillmenttools-kotlin-graphql-client/index.md

 }
 ```

+Note that the `apollo` block will ensure that the generated code is placed in the `dev.simonscholz` package and be part of the source set of the project.

 ## Download GraphQL schema

 The `com.apollographql.apollo` gradle plugin provides a task to download the GraphQL schema from the API: